-Luckily, the concierge was able to get us a reservation for 11:30am that day so I went back up to the room to wake Kay up and tell her we had an appointment with a bridge.
-The company that does the bridge climb also offers bungy jumping off the Harbour Bridge, we decided to skip that.
 I still don’t understand why anyone would jump off of a perfectly good bridge.
-Fortunately, Kay and I were both on the same page regarding bungy jumping – definitely not for us.
+Fortunately, Kay and I are both on the same page regarding bungy jumping – it’s definitely not for us.

 Bridge Climb Auckland Style